Panasonic GH2 vs GM1

 So what is the bottom line?
 Which of the two cameras – the Panasonic GH2 or the Panasonic GM1 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Panasonic Lumix DMC-GH2: